1. Can a non-resident Indian invest in the Indian property market?

 A PIO does not need any special permission to acquire any commercial or residential property in India except for any agricultural land, plantation or farmhouse.
 The following property transactions do not require any special permissions: a) A PIO does not need any permission to buy or sell any immovable property in India provided that it is not an agricultural land, plantation or a farmhouse.
 He can make the purchase by the inward remittances through the normal banking channels or funds from any non-resident account that fulfills the FEMA regulations. b) A PIO can accept as a gift any immovable property in India excluding agricultural land, farm house or plantation property from an Indian resident, a non-resident or a PIO residing outside India. c) A PIO can get ownership of any immovable property in India through his inheritance rights from a non-resident who has acquired such property by following all the legal provisions of the foreign exchange law in force at the time of purchase by him or through the provisions of the Regulations of FEMA or from a Resident in India. d) A PIO who is resident outside India can transfer any immovable property in India to a resident in India except any agricultural land, farmhouse, or plantation property. e) A PIO can transfer agricultural land, farm house or plantation property in India, by way of gift or sale to a resident citizen of India without any special permission. f) A PIO can by way of gift transfer residential or commercial property in India to a resident in India or to a person resident outside India who is a citizen of India or to a PIO.
 He does not require any special permission for such a transfer.

 11. What are the processes through which the purchase considerations for acquiring an immovable property is met in India by an NRI or PIO?

-The purchase consideration of an immovable property in India can be met through the following
+The purchase consideration of an immovable property in India can be met through the following ways:

 - Inward remittances in foreign exchange through normal banking channels